OSDeploy | Sune Thomsen

 DC CONFIGURATION

-In my previous blog post Part 2 we created a NAT Switch for my Hyper-V LAB environment and prepared a Virtual Machine for the domain controller (DC) installation.
+In my previous blog post we created a NAT Switch for my Hyper-V LAB environment and prepared a Virtual Machine for the domain controller (DC) installation.
 In Part 3, I will walk you through the Windows Server 2019 installation for my DC server and we will be configuring Active Directory, DHCP and DNS.

 WHAT IS A DOMAIN CONTROLLER?